 They can acquire these variants, of course.

-Now we've been following the and it's not peer reviewed yet, but we we have anecdotally information on nearly 800,000 people out of Israel uh that as it relates to natural immunity versus those that got the vaccine, and and as you know, I'm I'm pro-science and I'm pro-vaccination science.
+Now, we've been following the, and it's not peer-reviewed yet, but we have anecdotally information on nearly 800,000 people out of Israel as it relates to natural immunity versus those that got the vaccine.

-Uh now we have another study that comes out with 300,000 people.
+Now we have another study that comes out with 300,000 people.

-Uh and in this particular case, I believe it was Cutter that came up with this anecdotal information.
+And in this particular case, I believe it was Cutter that came up with this anecdotal information.

-Uh they're saying the same thing.
+They're saying the same thing.

-I mean, they they say follow the science, but they seem to only say follow the science when the science is convenient to their argument, which is one size fits all medicine.
+I mean, they say follow the science, but they seem to only say follow the science when the science is convenient to their argument, which is one size fits all medicine.

-Well, we have to follow the science.
+We have to follow the science.

-It's well well presented, Sean.
+It's well presented, Sean.

 Those are excellent studies that are irrefutable.